Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Controlling MS Optical Properties via FC Generation

 \subsection{Example: Resonance Frequency Shifting in Ge Metasurface}

-Modification of the local permittivity in the Ge block provides a mechanism to tune the resonance frequency of the metasurface.
-The permittivity can be modified by LFCG at the hot spot (red cylinders in Ge blocks in Fig.~\ref{Fig1}a).
-Specifically, we consider a hot spot with radius $\mathrm{r_{hs}=200}$ nm where the local FC density can change rapidly.
-The hot spot may be generated by an ultra-short high-intensity pump pulse converted into a spatial array of focused pulses using a diffractive beam splitter\cite{Katz2018}.
-Alternately, the hot spot may also be created from local field enhancement under illumination by a pump pulse.
-Deep subwavelength spatial localization of FC generation has been achieved using mid-IR pulses in the tunneling regime (e.g., the radius of the hot spot $\mathrm{r_{hs}}<\lambda/40$ reported in ref.\cite{Maxim2023NatComms}).
+Modification of the local permittivity in the Ge block provides a mechanism to tune the metasurface resonance frequency.
+LFCG can modify the permittivity at the hot spot (red cylinders in Ge blocks in Fig.~\ref{Fig1}a).
+Specifically, we consider a hot spot with radius $\mathrm{r_{hs}=210}$ nm, where the local FC density varies rapidly.
+The value of $\mathrm{r_{hs}}$ is chosen based on the spatial profile of the FCs generated via tunneling photoionization due to a pump pulse.
+Tunneling ionization is a non-linear process and therefore allows the creation of a hot spot narrower than the diffraction-limited beam spot for a near-IR pump (see section S5 of the SI for details).
+An ultra-short, high-intensity pump pulse may be converted into a spatial array of focused pulses using a diffractive beam splitter \cite{Katz2018}, which would generate hot spots in the meta atoms.
+Alternatively, the hot spots may be created by local-field enhancement using the mid-IR probe itself.
+Deep subwavelength spatial localization of FC generation has been achieved using mid-IR pulses in the tunneling regime (e.g., the radius of the hot spot $\mathrm{r_{hs}}<\lambda/40$) \cite{Maxim2023NatComms}.
+In the rest of the manuscript, we shall focus on the pump-probe method using a near-IR pump for LFCG and a mid-IR probe.